Axel Lewenhaupt: Diplomatic career

 Lewenhaupt began his diplomatic career as an attaché in Rome in 1943.
 During World War II, the Swedish legation in Rome took special measures to protect Swedish interests and nationals, including Elizabeth Hesselblad, who remained in the city.
 Particular efforts were directed towards safeguarding the Swedish Institute and the convent church of Santa Brigida.

 In 1944, he served as attaché in Berlin, and from 1945 to 1947 he was stationed in Helsinki.
 He then returned to Stockholm, serving as second secretary at the Ministry for Foreign Affairs from 1948 to 1952.
 During this period, in 1951, he was also secretary of the Ministry’s admissions commission.
 From 1952 to 1956, Lewenhaupt was first secretary at the Swedish legation in Madrid, while also acting as Sweden's representative in trade negotiations with Spain, the Soviet Union and other nations between 1952 and 1958.
 He then held positions as first secretary (1956–1958) and director (1958–1960) at the Foreign Ministry.

 He served as embassy counsellor in Washington, D.C. from 1960 to 1962, and as ambassador in Léopoldville from 1962 to 1963.
 He returned to Stockholm as acting head of the political department at the Foreign Ministry (1964–1965) and head of the administrative department (1965–1967).
-Lewenhaupt was ambassador in Bangkok, Rangoon, Kuala Lumpur and Singapore from 1967 to 1970, and ambassador in New Delhi, Colombo and Kathmandu from 1970 to 1975.
+Lewenhaupt was ambassador in Bangkok, Rangoon, Kuala Lumpur and Singapore from 1967 to 1970, as well as Vientiane from 1968 to 1970, and ambassador in New Delhi, Colombo and Kathmandu from 1970 to 1975.
 During this period, he also represented Sweden at the United Nations General Assembly in 1973.

 From 1975 to 1978, he was ambassador in Belgrade and Tirana, after which he served at the Foreign Ministry from 1978 to 1979.
 He then became ambassador in Rome and Valletta from 1979 to 1983, while also serving as Sweden’s permanent representative to the Food and Agriculture Organization (FAO) during the same years.
 From 1983 to 1988, he held the position of Grand Master of Ceremonies at the Royal Court of Sweden.